Guichaguri/crud-query-parser/README.md

 ### Ensure page limit

 This filter will ensure that the requested limit does not go above the maximum.
-It also sets the default limit whenever the limit is omitted.
+It also sets a default value whenever the limit is omitted.

 ```ts
 import { ensureLimit } from 'crud-query-parser/filters';